 Sidechains transactions are not affected by the ‘parent’ chain and likewise the other way around.
 This allows both to work at their optimal speeds.
 However, gas price fluctuations on the ‘parent’ chain can affect the speed of checkpointing, and congestion can prevent them altogether.

 Subnet nodes are REQUIRED to validate the Primary Network, thereby creating a common coordination environment.
 This can be used for registering metadata, check-pointing proofs, atomic transfers, and other similar uses.

 Not all sidechains use the same nodes as their parent chain but can, depending on the sidechain.

 Subnets provide maximum flexibility.
 You are free to create your own economics (such as custom tokens for gas), security, and also your choice of VM (virtual machine).
-So a project is not handcuffed to only using the Primary Network’s tokenomics and technical structure.
+So a project is not handcuffed to only use the Primary Network’s tokenomics and technical structure.
 This allows projects to customize all aspects of their environment.
 This means you can use other execution environments besides the EVM.
-Also Subnets can be permissioned or permissionless.
+Also, Subnets can be permissioned or permissionless.

-Sidechains, however, require users to use their token for gas, their VM, and abide by their security structure.
+Sidechains, however, require users to use their token for gas, and their VM, and abide by their security structure.

 Subnets have the added benefit of being risk isolated from the Primary Network since subnets don't share their state with the Primary Network.
 They don’t share risk with other Subnets either.

 With Subnets, if the Primary network were to be maliciously attacked and successful in the attack, it will not affect the Subnet.